Using a Relationship Diagram

 An Auto Color Rule is applied to the links in the diagram.
 You can modify the settings of the rule by clicking the brush icon next to the Color field, or going to the Look section of the Properties panel and selecting Auto Color Rule.

-Drag the SalesQuota measure from the data cube in the Explore panel to the Length field.
+Drag the SalesQuota and SalesLastYear measures from the data cube in the Explore panel to the Length and Width fields respectively.

-An Auto Size Rule is applied to the links in the diagram.
-You can modify the settings of the rule in the same manner as modifying the color rule.
+Auto Size Rules are applied to the links in the diagram.
+You can modify the settings of the Length Rules and Stroke Width Rules in the same manner as modifying the color rule.

 Since the data in the source/target pair is used to describe the links in the diagram, it is not possible to associate other measures or hierarchies to the nodes.
 In order to assign data to nodes, a second metric set has to be added to the visualization.